International Flights into Tanzania

 Alternatively you can fly into Jomo Kenyatta International Airport (NBO) and get a connecting flight to JRO with Kenya Airways or Precision Air.

-Depending on the shoot we recommend discussing the most appropriate visa with the Tanzanian Embassy you will have your film application approved.
+If you are filming in Tanzania, then the requirement is that you get a business permit.
+Depending on the shoot, we recommend discussing the most appropriate visa with the Tanzanian Embassy you will have your film application approved by.
+In regards to entering Tanzania, please read our page on visas and COVID restrictions currently.

 Getting Around Tanzania

-Tanzania is a vast country, depending on where your shoot will take place African Environments will suggest various forms of transport and itineraries to take into account travel.
+Tanzania is a vast country, depending on where your shoot will take place, African Environments will suggest various forms of transport and itineraries to take into account.

 From Arusha you can also elect to take a scheduled light aircraft out to your destination or go by road.
 Scheduled light aircraft have a luggage restrictions therefore a chartered light aircraft may better suit your needs.